 Jurisdiction of the College’s Student Code of Conduct

-The College, through the ………………………., has established the Student Code of Conduct.
+The College, through the Principal or his or her designee in collaboration with the students' union………………………., has established the Student Code of Conduct.
 Each student is required to abide by this code.
 The Code is designed to assist in building an integrated, vibrant community that fosters the personal development of every Gambia College student.
 As a member of the Gambia College’s community, it is your responsibility to be familiar with the Student Code of Conduct and the College policies and procedures included in the Student Handbook.

 The College’s Student Code of Conduct shall apply to conduct that occurs on College premises, at College sponsored activities, and to off-campus conduct that adversely affects the College community and/or the pursuit of its objectives.
 Each student shall be responsible for his/her conduct from the time of application for admissions through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
 The Student Code of Conduct shall apply to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending.
-The Vice President of Student Affairs, or his or her designee, shall decide whether the Student Code of Conduct shall be applied to conduct occurring off campus, on a case by case basis, in his/her sole discretion
+The Vice President of Students' union, or his or her designee, shall decide whether the Student Code of Conduct shall be applied to conduct occurring off campus, on a case by case basis, in his/her sole discretion

 Student Code of Conduct - Core Values and Behavioral Expectations

 The College considers the behavior described in the following sub-sections as inappropriate for the College community and in opposition to the core values set forth in this document.
-These expectation and rules apply to all students, whether undergraduate, graduate, doctoral or professional.
+These expectation and rules apply to all students.,.
 The College encourages community members to report to College officials all incidents that involve the following actions.
 Any student found to have committed or to have attempted to commit the following misconduct is subject to the sanctions outlined in Conduct Procedures.

 Integrity